Effective April 1, 2022

 - Provide proof that they are fully vaccinated with an FDA approved COVID-19 vaccine;

 - OR, provide proof of a negative COVID-19 PCR test conducted within 72 hours of the performance start time, OR a negative COVID-19 rapid (antigen) test within 12 hours of the performance start time.
-This also applies to any children not yet fully vaccinated, defined as 14 days following 2nd dose.

 - Present valid ID alongside above proof of vaccination or negative test.
 Children 18 and under do not need ID if attending with adult.